Payment plans allow your customers to agree to make installment payments to you within a specified timeframe.

 If your payment plan is not uniform, or needs further customization then you can switch the schedule to Custom.
 This will give you fine-grained control over the installment schedule.

-If your customer already has a payment source connected then there's nothing left to do.
+If your customer already has payment information on file then there's nothing left to do.
 AutoPay will be enabled on the invoice and payment will be collected according to your newly created schedule.

-If your customer does not have a connected payment source yet, please read the next section to learn how to finish enrolling the customer in the payment plan.
+If your customer does not have payment information on file yet, please read the next section to learn how to finish enrolling the customer in the payment plan.

-Customers that do not have a connected payment source must approve the payment plan and connect a payment source before installments can be collected.
+Customers that do not have payment information on file must approve the payment plan and enter in their payment information before installments can be collected.
 They can do this by viewing the invoice online.

 Send the invoice with the payment plan to your customer.